310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Mayoi %}
 Let's.
-We’ll perform in a way that very much suits the spirit of Alkaloid.
+We’ll perform in a way that very much suits the spirit of ALKALOID.
 Even if we're nothing but a pack of cards played to idle away the time, let's ensure they at least find value in that time they spent doing so.
 {% endbubble %}

 ## Chapter 2